graygnuorg/pound/README.md

   will do a temptative call to `pthread_cancel` early, before chrooting, so that the necessary library will be loaded and remain available after `chroot`.
-To determine whether to do this _pthread_cancel probe_ hack, `configure` checks if the library `libgcc_s.so.1` is available.
-If so, the early probe is enabled.
+To determine whether to do this _pthread_cancel probe_ hack, `configure` checks if the program is going to be linked with GNU libc.

   These two options allow you to forcefully enable or disable this probe.
-  For instance, you may wish to enable it, if another _libc_ implementation exhibits a similar behavior, or if `configure` fails to determine the `libgcc_s.so.1` presence properly.
+  For instance, you may wish to enable it, if another _libc_ implementation exhibits a similar behavior.

 * `--with-maxbuf=`*n*